microsoft/backfill/README.md

 Sometimes in a local build environment, it is useful to compare hashes to determine whether to execute the task without having to explicitly use a separate directory for the cache.
-While running an incremental task, he generated build artifacts are the caches themselves.
+While running an incremental task, the generated build artifacts are the caches themselves.

-One caveat, this is using build outputs that the task produced and someone could possibly modify the **output** on a local development environment.
-For that reason, this cache mode is an opt-in rather than the default.
+One caveat, this is using output that the task produced and one could possibly modify the output on a local development environment.
+For this reason, this is an opt-in behavior rather than the default.

-The main benefit of using this strategy is speed.
+The main benefit of using this strategy is a **significant** speed boost.
 Backfill can skip file copying of the cached outputs if it can rely on the built artifacts.
 Hashing is CPU-bound while caching is I/O-bound.
-Using this strategy can result in signficant speed gains, but at the cost of needing to trust the outputs have not be altered by the user.
-From observation, this is usually true - but it is prudent to also provide a command in your repository to **clean** the output along with the saved hashes.
+Using this strategy results in speed gains but at the cost of needing to trust the outputs have not be altered by the user.
+While this usually is true, it is prudent to also provide a command in your repository to clean the output along with the saved hashes.

 You can configure this from the `backfill.config.js` file this way: